From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Distributional Limits

 \subsection{Theoretical Results}

 In this section we study the asymptotic behavior of the kernel estimator of the DTM-density \eqref{eq:def of kde}.
-Clearly, standard methodology implies the following pointwise central limit theorem for the kernel estimator $\semikde$ defined in \eqref{eq:def of semikde}. \begin{theorem} Assume Setting \ref{setting} and suppose that $\dtm(X_1)$ admits a density that is twice continuously differentiable in an environment of $y$.
+Clearly, standard methodology implies the following pointwise central limit theorem for the kernel estimator $\semikde$ defined in \eqref{eq:def of semikde}. \begin{theorem} Assume Setting \ref{setting} and suppose that $\dtm(X_1)$ admits a density that is twice continuously differentiable in a neighborhood of $y$.
 Suppose further that the kernel $K:\R\to \R_+$, is an even, twice continuously differentiable function with $\supp(K)=[-1,1]$.
-Then, it holds for $n\to\infty$, $h=o\left(n^{-1/5}\right)$ and $nh\to \infty$ that
+Then, it holds for $n\to\infty$, $nh\to\infty$ and $h=o\left(n^{-1/5}\right)$ that

 \end{theorem} Surprisingly perhaps, despite the complicated stochastic dependence of the random variables $\empdtm(X_i)$, asymptotically, $\semikde$ and $\kde$ behave equivalently in the following sense. \begin{theorem} Assume Setting \ref{setting} and let Condition \ref{condition} hold.
-Then, it holds for $n\to\infty$, $h=o\left(n^{-1/5}\right)$ and $nh\to \infty$ that
+Then, it holds for $n\to\infty$, $nh\to\infty$ and $h=o\left(n^{-1/5}\right)$ that

-\end{theorem} As the the proof of Theorem \ref{thm:kde limit} is lengthy and quite technical, it has been deferred to Appendix \ref{sec:proof of thm:kde limit}.
-There, we will write the density estimator $\kde$ as a U-statistic plus remainder terms.
+\end{theorem} As the proof of Theorem \ref{thm:kde limit} is lengthy and quite technical, it has been deferred to Appendix \ref{sec:proof of thm:kde limit}.
+There, we will write the density estimator $\kde$ as a $U$-statistic plus remainder terms as previously discussed at the end of Section \ref{sec:proposed approach}.
 Then, using a Hoeffding decomposition, the dependencies can be handled.
 However, showing that the remainder terms vanish is not trivial and requires the application of some tools from geometric measure theory.